pfgithub/threadclient/packages/jsoneditor/README.md

     done there.
   - note that we can consider using protobufs or a similar system with defined schemas for actions
+- oh right i forgot - we need to bundle actions. mark them to affect the highest key they touch.

 # note